trek-view/basecamp/_posts/2021-07-16-migrating-from-mapillary-api-v3-to-v4.md

 * [Documentation](https://mapillary.github.io/mapillary-js/docs/main/guide)
 * [Mapillary blog post](https://blog.mapillary.com/update/2021/06/24/mapillaryjs-v4.html)

-We use Mapillary JS for the core navigation between images within Map the Paths Webs.
+We use Mapillary JS for the core navigation between images within Map the Paths Web.

-Mapillary JS is also used to create shapes for manually tagging images for [Map the Paths Challenges](https://www.mapthepaths.com/challenge).
+Mapillary JS is also used to create shapes for manually tagging images for Map the Paths Challenges.

 The jump for v3 to v4 brings in a lot of new features round 3D content... something we're very interested in exploring in the future... but the core components for our current usage remain largely unchanged.